-With the prospect of a universally effective vaccine in doubt, many of us have turned to diet and lifestyle to “shore up our Covid-19 defenses.”
-While many of the supplement regimens marketed as cure alls for Covid-19 are lacking scientific validation, natural compounds like vitamin D are showing some promise in serious research settings.
-What other nutrients can battle Covid-19?
+The CDC makes clear that vitamins and supplements aren’t meant to treat of prevent Covid-19.
+However, in light of the evidence linking Vitamin D deficiency to severe cases of COVID-19, many of us have turned to diet and lifestyle to “shore up our Covid-19 defenses.”
+While many of the supplement regimens marketed for Covid-19 are lacking scientific validation, natural compounds like vitamin D are showing some promise in serious research settings.
+What other nutrients, if any, can battle Covid-19?
 Are there pharmaceutical drugs that can be repurposed to assist in treating the coronavirus?
-Our guest today, Dr. Theoharis Theoharides has some answers.
-Dr. Theoharides is an MD, and member of the faculty at Tufts Medical School, who also holds a PhD in pharmacology, and a master’s in immunology, from Yale.
-We discuss the latest research on how flavonoids and other natural compounds impact the immune system and why this research matters for our approach to treating Covid-19 in the coming months.
+Our guest today, Dr. Theoharis Theoharides, one of the world’s foremost experts on the immune system, has some answers.

 This Episode Covers:

 - The best hand hygiene techniques for Covid-19 [7:30];

 - Why Dr. Theoharides is a proponent of mixing quercetin and luteolin [15:00];

 - Molecules that can bind preferentially to the ACE-2 receptor [20:00];